Phileep/rflink-to-mqtt/readme.md

-I inculde the raw data in full for debugging, then the split out components form RFink There is some conversions made to make the data more useable:
+I included the raw data in full for debugging, then the split out components from RFink There is some conversions made to make the data more useable:
     Temp is converted to a float from hex
     Wind direction is converted to a compass heading